Introduction to Initial Thoughts

 Connecting to Your Audience

-If you are from the future, then hello, future people!
-One question!
-Do we have jetpacks yet?
+If you are from the future, greetings!
+I have one question: Do we have jetpacks yet?
 No?
-Dang it.
+That’s unfortunate.

 Just Start